-Older clients might not be looking for new employment as much as a new purpose in life.
+Older clients might be looking for new employment or simply a new purpose in life.
 While this list offers some job resources and job search advice, it also includes resources for those who are more interested in finding a new opportunity to engage in life and career.

 This is a collection of articles and resources covering various topics in work and employment for older people.
 Issues discussed include discrimination, career changes, retirement, and starting your own business.
 While looking at these resources, take some time to look at AARP’s National Employer Team, a list of member organizations who recognize the value of the more experienced worker and actively recruit and hire older workers.

 This site encourages older persons to pursue second careers to provide personal fulfillment doing paid work and producing a windfall of human talent to solve society’s problems.
-There are no jobs listed but there are examples, suggestions, fellowships, and an extensive network of like-minded individuals who have been there and done that and are now interested in making a change in a way that serves society and others.
+There are no jobs listed but there are examples, suggestions, fellowships, and an extensive network of like-minded individuals who are now interested in making a change in a way that serves society and others.
 This site is operated by Civic Ventures, a group working to engage the baby boomer generation as a vital workforce for change.

 This collection of listings for all 50 states plus the District of Columbia will help users find and connect with local networking and support groups while searching for new or better opportunities.
 From this page, users can also access lists of company/corporate, military, and government “alumni” groups as well as a list of more than 1,500 professional associations and societies by industry.